kus/cs2-modded-server/README.md

 --models
 ```

+If you want to use my bundled maps and this server setup you can use `https://raw.githubusercontent.com/kus/csgo-modded-server-assets/master/csgo` for your `FAST_DL_URL` linux environment variable or `sv_downloadurl` in `cfg/env.cfg` for Windows.
+Make sure you change `sv_allowdownload` to `0`.

 ## Updating Metamod/SourceMod

 Periodically CS:GO will release updates which break Metamod:Source and SourceMod (the server won't start), and they will patch for the updates and release new updates.
 These need to be applied for the server to run properly.
 I will try to keep them up to date here which your server will automatically download if using my Linux gcp script but in the case I haven't updated them you can update them your self by checking the version I have bundled above and downloading the latest and putting on your server manually.